KINGCUBING/Alien-Tag-OP-MENU/README.md

 FIX FOR THE NEW UPDATE : DOWNLOAD THE FIXED ALIEN TAG AND USE MELON LOADER ON THAT FILE.
 DONT USE STEAM VER IM WORKING ON A BYPASS NOW

-THIS WILL GET PATCH FAST BUT I WILL HAVE A BYPASS OUT BY THEN THANKS!
+THIS WILL GET PATCHED FAST BUT I WILL HAVE A BYPASS OUT BY THEN THANKS!

+Fixed Alien Tag Download link NEED WINRAR OR 7ZIP : https://www.mediafire.com/file/az5dygjqhpwwzcn/Alien+Tag+fix.zip/file

 PS you dont need to launch from steam the menu alr auths you

 il2cpp unity explorer: https://github.com/GrahamKracker/UnityExplorer

-Fixed Alien Tag Download link NEED WINRAR OR 7ZIP : https://www.mediafire.com/file/az5dygjqhpwwzcn/Alien+Tag+fix.zip/file

 this is a mod for melon loader just drop it into mod folder